Health Disparities in Lupus

 We understand that these categories may not be all-inclusive of social determinants that people with lupus may experience.

-Prognosis for African American patients with SLE is significantly worse; Progression to kidney failure is 9 times greater compared to white patients2
+Prognosis for African American patients with lupus is significantly worse; Progression to kidney failure is 9 times greater compared to White patients2

 Disparities in Lupus